What is Wilms’ tumour?

-- FAVOURABLE HISTOLOGY: this is a type of tumour in which the cells do not change too much.
+- FAVOURABLE HISTOLOGY: this is a type of containing in which the cells do not change too much.
 They are cancer cells but one cell does not vary from the other by too much.
 They are easier to cure and have a good prognosis.

 What are the causes and risk factors associated with Wilms’ tumour?

 The cause of cancer is not very clearly known.
 There is a genetic link that is seen.
 Like all cancers, there is an alteration in the genetic make-up which leads to uncontrolled multiplication of cells.
 They accumulate and form tumours that disrupt the normal function and also cause other problems.
 They have a tendency to spread to other organs.